aangelopoulos/ppi_py/README.md

 ($^*$ these results were produced with ```numpy=1.26.0```, and may differ slightly due to randomness in other environments.)

 If you have reached this stage, congratulations!
 You have constructed a prediction-powered confidence interval.
-See [the documentation]() for more usages of prediction powered inference.
+See [the documentation]() for more usages of prediction-powered inference.

 # Examples